 Does A Painful Shoulder Require Surgery?

-A systematic review by Kuhn (2009), found that exercise has statistically and clinically significant effects on pain reduction and improving function.
-When combined with manual therapy this improvement was further strengthened.
+A systematic review by Kuhn in 2009 found that exercise has statistically and clinically significant effects on pain reduction and improving function.
+When augmented with manual therapy this improvement was further strengthened.

 Most studies in the review found that function improved with exercise.
-Interestingly when surgery was preformed and exercises were continued, there was no significant difference when compared with exercise alone.
+Interestingly when acromioplasty was added to exercise there was no significant difference when compared with exercise alone.

-Research also showed that Physiotherapists were well qualified to treat a painful shoulder, and can also accurately diagnose the reason for this shoulder pain.
+Research also showed that Physiotherapists are well qualified to treat a painful shoulder, and can also accurately diagnose the reason for shoulder pain.

 Kuhn JE.
 Exercise in the treatment of rotator cuff impingement: A systematic review and a synthesized evidence-based rehabilitation protocol.
 J Shoulder Elbow Surg 2009; 18, 139 – 160

 Michener LA, Walsworth MK, Doukas WC, Murphy KP.
 Reliability and diagnostic accuracy of 5 physical examination tests and combination of tests for subacromial impingement.
 Arch Phys Med Rehabilitation; 90, Nov 2009, 1898 – 1903.

 For more information talk to a specialist at a Lifecare clinic near you.Find a clinic